 In order to provide flexible Internet access to young

 Minor children (17 and under) may use filtered workstations without parental permission.

 Parents are encouraged to guide their minor child's use of the Internet and to read

 Child Safety on the Information Highway: http://www.safekids.com/, produced jointly by the National Center for Missing and Exploited Children and the Interactive Services Association.

 Another website with information for parents and their children's use of the Internet, How to Protect Your Child on the World Wide Web, has up to date information, FAQ's and tips for Internet use.

 Resources available on youth computers include the Internet, Microsoft Office, and pre-loaded games.
 Use of youth computers is on a first-come, first-served basis.
-Advance reservations will not be taken.
+Advanced reservations will not be taken.
 No fee for use will be charged.
 Printers are available for use by youth library patrons.

 Youth patrons are limited to two-one hour sessions (120 minutes total) of computer use per day.

 The following rules are for everyone's safety and to show respect for everyone in the Library.
 If you do not follow these rules, you could lose your Internet privileges.
 If you have any questions, or if there is something you don't understand, please ask a Library staff person to explain.

 To keep you safe while using the Internet: